How Juju Vera’s Shell Necklace Reeled in a Cult Fashion Following

 The $500 statement piece has become an Internet status symbol in its own right.

-In 2025, Julia "Juju" Ferentino's shiny seashells have become the cornerstone of a cool girl's jewelry box.
+In 2025, Julia "Juju" Ferentinos's shiny seashells have become the cornerstone of a cool girl's jewelry box.

-The founder, owner, and creative director of the jewelry brand Juju Vera is best known for her Petra Shell Pendant, a four-by-two-inch scallop with five dangly teardrop charms that comes in sterling silver or brass—and she can't keep the shell necklace in stock.
-“We've sold out of The Petra (the brand's best-seller) three times in a row since Juju Vera launched in July 2024 and now have it on pre-order,” the accidental entrepreneur, age 33, says over the phone.
+The founder, owner, and creative director of the jewelry brand Juju Vera is best known for her Petra Shell Pendant, a four-by-two-inch scallop featuring five dangly teardrop charms on a 30-inch chain that hangs right below the breastbone and comes in sterling silver or brass.
+Ferentinos can't keep the Juju Vera shell necklace in stock.
+"We've sold out of The Petra (the brand's best-seller) three times in a row since Juju Vera launched in July 2024 and now have it on pre-order," the accidental entrepreneur, age 33, says over the phone.

 Sharing a similar enthusiasm is Gabrielle Katz, founder of the PR agency Accent PR_ojects, who has it in brass.
 “As a publicist, I’m hyper-aware of how a brand or a product becomes the most desirable and coveted, and, in Juju’s case, she’s struck the perfect balance of elegant, incredibly chic, and timeless,” she says.